Book Tickets

 Carrie Ann Moran is an award-winning Irish social entrepreneur, recognised nationally as a leading voice on circular fashion.
 For over 15 years, Carrie Ann has pushed sustainable fashion in Ireland, gaining recognition for her industry perspective and her pragmatic approach to embedding sustainability and circularity themes into the mainstream.
 She holds an honours degree in Law, Dip in Fashion, Post Grad Environmental Management and an MSc in Environmental Sustainability.

 Valerie has curatorial responsibility for the collection of dress, textiles and needlework at the Ulster Folk Museum.
-The collection dates from 1760 to present day and includes significant examples of fashionable and everyday historic dress, transport uniforms, embroidery, Irish lace, and patchwork quilts.
+The collection dates from 1760 to the present day and includes significant examples of fashionable and everyday historic dress, transport uniforms, embroidery, Irish lace, and patchwork quilts.
 She researches, manages and develops this collection to support the museum’s work in relation to collections access and interpretation.